AGU EOS article about our Serengeti project

 My Research Interests

-Landscape evolution and soil nutrient distribution in early human settings: using information from soil soil science, agriculture and earthquake geology to understand nutritional and topographic constrains of early human site locations
+Landscape evolution in early human settings: using information from geomorphology, soil science and earthquake geology to understand the strategic importance of the landscape in an early human context.

 Tectonic geomorphology and paleoseismology in low-strain intraplate regions: combining field mapping and trenching with the analysis of optical and terrain remote sensing data to investigate tectonically active structures in the continental interiors